Inferring Magnetic Field Morphology and Dust Scattering Geometry from Mid-IR Polarimetry: the Extended Aitken Method: Application to CanariCam Data

 The bottom row of plots in Figure \ref{Egg-AE+EAS-PeakPolo} shows the percent polarization and PA computed from the Stokes spectra.
 Polarization and PA from observations are plotted with diamond symbols, and the polarization components from Aitken method fits are blue dot-dashed curves for emissive, red long-dashed curves for absorptive, and violet short-dashed curves for the scattering component.
-At this sightline of maximum observed polarization, the scattering polarization is the dominant component, with $p_S(8\mu\text{m}) = 15\%$ and $p_S(13\mu\text{m}) = 4\%$.
-This was expected from the fact that the PA of observed polarization has mostly a circular arrangement around the peak of mid-IR intensity, and the typical polarization detected at 2 $\mu$m and 4.5 $\mu$m is around 50\% \citep{Weintraub2000, Kast2002}.
+At this sightline near maximum observed polarization, the scattering polarization is the dominant component, with $p_S(8\mu\text{m}) = 15\%$ and $p_S(13\mu\text{m}) = 7\%$.
+This was expected from the fact that the PA of observed polarization has mostly a circular arrangement around the peak of mid-IR intensity, and the typical polarization detected at 2 $\mu$m and 4.5 $\mu$m is around 50\% \citep{Weintraub2000, Kast2002}, which is mostly from scattering.

-Also note that the difference between PA of emissive and absorptive components is closer to being perpendicular when three components are used, as would be expected if silicate dust grains are aligned by magnetic fields.
-However, since the actual emission and absorption occurs in a three dimensional environment, the emissive grains could be in different regions of the magnetic field than the absorptive grains, so then the emissive and absorptive polarization PA may not be exactly orthogonal.
-More about the difference in PA between components is presented in Section \ref{sec-PAD}.
+Note that the difference between PA of emissive and absorptive components is closer to being perpendicular when three components are used to fit the Stokes spectra, as would be expected if silicate dust grains are aligned by magnetic fields.
+However, since the actual emission and absorption occurs in a three dimensional environment, the emissive grains could be in different regions of the magnetic field than the absorptive grains along the sightline, so then the observed emissive and absorptive polarization PA may not be exactly orthogonal.
+More about the distribution of differences in PA between components is presented in Section \ref{sec-PAD}.

-Plots of fits to the Stokes spectra from the second sight-line are shown in Figure \ref{Egg-AE+EAS-SPL} of the Appendix.
-This second sightline is marked with a circled cross at offset (-2\farcs3, -0\farcs5) to the left of the origin, near another peak of polarization in the Egg nebula images.
-Again, the original Aitken method cannot fit the Stokes spectra, whereas the extended Aitken method does fit the spectra exactly.
-Refer to Appendix text and Figure \ref{Egg-AE+EAS-SPL} for more details.